 How to get rid of Squirrels

 In the UK there are two types of squirrels that are normally found: The Red Squirrel, whose numbers have decreased rapidly in recent decades since the Grey Squirrel was introduced in the late 1800’s as a fashionable addition to large country estates.
-These grey coloured mammals were larger than the native Red Squirrel and they produced more young and soon they out-numbered Red Squirrels which are more timid and now may be seen only in woodland and countryside areas.
-It is the Grey Squirrels that are more intrusive in and around human habitats and urban areas and they are classed as rodents.
+These grey coloured mammals were larger than the native Red Squirrel and they produced more young and so soon they out-numbered Red Squirrels which are more timid and now may be seen only in woodland and countryside areas.
+It is the Grey Squirrels that are more intrusive in and around human habitats and urban areas and they are classed as pest rodents.